kamsar/kamsar.github.io/source/_posts/2017-10-22-All-about-xConnect-Security.md

 If the client certificate is not trusted, it is rejected.
 The rules for validating a client certificate are up to the server and do not necessarily follow the same validation rules as a server certificate on the client.
 In the case of xConnect:

-* The domain/subject on the certificate does not seem to matter to xConnect
+* The domain/subject on the client certificate does not seem to matter to xConnect
-* The trusting of the certificate is done using the _thumbprint_ of the certificate (a hash of the certficate which uniquely identifies it)
+* The trusting of the certificate is done using the _thumbprint_ of the certificate (a hash of the certficate which uniquely identifies it).
+Note that the thumbprint will change when an expired certificate is renewed, so you will need to reconfigure xConnect after renewing a client certificate so that it trusts the newer thumbprint.
 * The xConnect server must trust the issuer of the client certificate

 ### What can go wrong with client certificate negotiation

 There are a lot of things that can go wrong with the client certificate, moreso than the server certificate.
-When troubleshooting, make your first step the Sitecore logs - they generally have some basic information about a bad client cert.
+When troubleshooting, make your first step the Sitecore XP logs - they generally have some basic information about a bad client cert.

 #### If you're receiving HTTP 4xx responses